Carseldine, Queensland: Education

 There are no schools in Carseldine.
 The nearest government primary schools are Aspley East State School in neighbouring Aspley to the south, Bald Hills State School in neighbouring Bald Hills to the north-east, and Taigum State School in Taigum to the east.
 The nearest government secondary school is Aspley State High School in neighbouring Aspley to the south.

+Holy Spirit College, a Catholic secondary school in neighbouring Fitzgibbon, also serves families in the Carseldine area.

 Facilities

 Carseldine Police Station is at 1615 Gympie Road (27.3507°S 153.0145°E).

 Amentities

 There are a number of parks in the suburb, including: